-- 1. Should be able to define a problem where the determination and/or measurement of some chemical species is required. - 2.
-Should develop sufficient knowledge about the major instrumental methods of chemical analysis so that they can determine what technique should be used to solve a particular problem. - 3.
-Should be able to perform and advice as an expert the details of Instrumental Analysis Techniques needed by Industries to solve problems of related field. - 4.
-Should gain the background necessary for a scientific expert witness to present new techniques in a court of law.
+- 1. should be able to define a problem where the determination and/or measurement of some chemical species is required. - 2. should develop sufficient knowledge about the major instrumental methods of chemical analysis so that they can determine what technique should be used to solve a particular problem. - 3. should be able to understand the underlying physics governing the instrument measurement. - 4. should be able to interprete and analyse data obtained from the instrument

 Introduction to types of Analytical Methods and Instruments for Analysis.
-Cultivation of right attitude to work and utilize various Instrumental Techniques.